SindreKjelsrud/kjelsrud.dev/src/pages/uses.md

 > My server, _eastblue_ <3 Fun fact, all the VMs on this have been named after the arcs from the East Blue saga!

 ## Software

-> For more details about my [dotfiles click here](https://github.com/SindreKjelsrud/dotfiles).

 - **Browser:** [Firefox](https://www.mozilla.org/en-US/firefox/new/)
     - [Invidious](https://invidious.io/).
 Open source front-end for YouTube.